-Spatial Industries Business Association Limited applies Australian Accounting Standards - Reduced Disclosure Requirements as set out in AASB 1053: Application of Tiers of Australian Accounting Standards and AASB 2010-2: Amendments to Australian Accounting Standards arising from Reduced Disclosure Requirements.

-The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements of the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
-The Group is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.
+The Company has elected to prepare a general purpose financial report (Simplified Disclosures) in accordance with AASB 1053: Application of Tiers of Australian Accounting Standards and AASB 1060: General Purpose Financial Statements - Simplified Disclosures For-Profit and Not-for-Profit Tier 2 Entities.
+Accordingly, the financial report has been prepared in accordance with the Corporations Act 2001 and the Australian Accounting Standards - Simplified Disclosures of the Australian Accounting Standard Board (AASB).
+The Group is a not-for-profit entity for financial reporting purposes.

-The financial statements, except for the cash flow information, have been prepared on an accruals basis and are based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.
-The amounts presented in the financial statements have been rounded to the nearest dollar.
+The financial statements have been prepared on an accruals basis and are based on historical costs modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.

-Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.
+Significant accounting policies adopted in the preparation of these financial statements are presented below and are consistent with prior reporting periods unless otherwise stated.